NicolasBahl/NicolasBahl/README.md

 🌱 I'm currently working at [Freshmile](https://www.freshmile.com/), where I'm improving my skills in React Native.

 🚀 In my free time, I love working on personal projects and experimenting with new technologies.
-Check out some of my recent projects below:

 💬 Feel free to get in touch with me at nicolas.bahl1@gmail.com.
 I'm always open to collaboration and new opportunities.